xregistry/spec/core/spec.md

 When comparing an `ATTRIBUTE` to the specified `VALUE` the following rules MUST apply for an entity to be considered a match of the filter expression:
+- For boolean attributes, its value MUST be an exact case sensitive match (`true` or `false`).
 - For numeric attributes, it MUST be an exact match.
-- For string attributes, its value MUST contain the `VALUE` within it but does not need to be an exact case match.
-- For boolean attributes, its value MUST be an exact case sensitive match (`true` or `false`).
+- For string attributes, it MUST be an exact match (case insensitive) when no wildcard (`*`) character appears in the `VALUE`.
+The presence of a wildcard indicates that any number of characters can appear at that location in the `VALUE`.
+The wildcard MAY be escaped via the use of a backslash (`\\`) character (e.g. `abc\*def`) to mean that the `*` is to be interpreted as a normal character and not as a wildcard.

 If the request references an entity (not a collection), and the `EXPRESSION` references an attribute in that entity (i.e. there is no `PATH`), then if the